Allah Dino Khawaja: Early life and family

 Khawaja belongs to a village in Tando Muhammad Khan district.
 He was enrolled in Cadet College Petaro, from where he completed his Intermediate in 1982.
 After that, Khawaja completed his Master’s in Criminology from University of Sindh.
+Khawaja is known to have only one son.

 Career

-Khawaja has served as SSP in various districts of Sindh and worked in Karachi as DIG in districts South and East.
-He also rendered his services in Intelligence Bureau (IB) as a joint director.
+A.D Khawaja has served as SSP in various districts of Sindh and worked in Karachi as DIG in districts South and East.
+He was posted as Additional IG Special Branch before he was made IG.
+He also rendered his services in Intelligence Bureau (IB) as a Joint Director and Director.

-He was also posted as DIG for telecommunication and director for Sindh’s anti-corruption department.
-Khawaja also worked as personal staff officer for two chief ministers, Syed Muzaffar Hussain Shah and Syed Abdullah Ali Shah.
+He was also posted as DIG for telecommunication and Director for Sindh’s Anti-corruption department.
+Khawaja also worked as Personal Staff Officer (PSO) for two chief ministers, Syed Muzaffar Hussain Shah and Syed Abdullah Ali Shah.

-Khawaja was appointed to the position of IGP Sindh in March 2016 and served as the provincial top cop till June 2018.
+A.D Khawaja was appointed to the position of IGP Sindh in March 2016 and served as the provincial top cop till June 2018.
 In September 2018, Prime Minister Imran Khan appointed Khawaja as the Inspector General of the National Highways & Motorway Police where he served till February 2020.

-In February 2020, Khawaja earned the rare honour for a police officer to head a federal ministry when he was posted as Federal Secretary for Narcotics Control, an office he held for a period of 7 months.
+In February 2020, A.D Khawaja earned the rare honour for a police officer to head a federal ministry when he was posted as Federal Secretary for Narcotics Control, by Imran Khan, an office he held for a period of 7 months.

-Khawaja is currently serving as Commandant of the National Police Academy in Islamabad.
+Khawaja has also served as the Commandant of the National Police Academy in Islamabad.

+A.D Khawaja was the first Sindhi in the history of Pakistan to be appointed as a Federal Secretary as well as the first ever Pakistani Police Officer to be appointed as a Federal Secretary twice.
+A.D Khawaja also served as the Federal Secretary for the Ministry of Human Rights.
+Khawaja is currently serving as Chairman EPZA Pakistan.